⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 And that authority must exist before the search begins.

-Most searches do not start with force or urgency.
+Most searches do not begin with force or urgency.

 They begin with conversation.